Space-and-Satellite-Systems-UC-Davis/IntelliSat/README.md

 ![Intellisat in Projects](./img/cloning/project_intellisat.png)

 #### IntelliSat Project Properties
+**NOTE**: The following settings should already be configured through the *.cprojects* file, but still check them to be on the safer side.

 With the Intellisat project selected in the *Projects* window, press `Alt + Enter`.
 A properties window will open.
 Navigate to `C/C++ Build -> Settings`.
 Make the following changes: